Film and Video Production

-In order to apply for Secondary Admission, students are required to achieve a minimum 3.0 GPA in the three Film/Video pre-admission courses (CFV 123, 124, and 125) and a 2.5 GPA for their overall courses.
+In order to apply for Secondary Admission, students are required to achieve a minimum 3.0 GPA in the two Film/Video pre-admission courses (CFV 123 and 125) and a 2.5 GPA for their overall courses.
 Other requirements and achievements are necessary.
 View all application guidelines at: ADMISSION POLICY & GUIDELINES

-All FVP majors are required to take one section of CFV 370.
+All FVP majors with a catalog year before 2013-14 are required to take CFV 370.
 CFV 370 topics rotate so be sure to check the current schedule on Banner.
-CFV 370 can be repeated if the topic differs from previous sections taken.

 CFV 375 World Cinema can fulfill your CFV 370 requirement.